-The Violence Against Children Report Cards describe:
+Violence Against Children Report Cards to be launched

 (Source of the photo © European Child Safety Alliance)

 The Report Cards are designed to provide both a means of identifying current policy gaps and thereby priorities for action to reduce child intentional injuries in member states, and a baseline and monitoring tool against which to assess progress.
 The European Summary will provide a multi-country overview to facilitate European-level planning to support national efforts and also assist countries in assessing their progress compared to other member states.

 Country specific Report Cards, a European Summary examining results across participating countries and country-level statistical profiles, are among the activities to benchmark and monitor child injury and related action being undertaken as part of the EU funded TACTICS project.
 The Child Safety Report Cards on unintentional injury prevention were awarded the European Health Award from the European Health Forum Gastein in 2011.

 TACTICS funding and partnership: TACTICS is coordinated by the European Child Safety Alliance, with the support of RoSPA, Maastricht University, Nordic School of Public Health, Dublin City University, Swansea University, European Public Health Alliance, European Public Health Association, Schools for Health in Europe, European Transport Safety Council, UNICEF, World Health Organization (WHO) and the partner organisations in each of the participating countries (a full list of the organisations involved is available at www.childsafetyeurope.org).
 A range of other expert partners are also contributing to the development and distribution of the Children and Violence Report Cards including the Council of Europe, European Commission DG Justice, EuroChild, Save the Children, UNICEF and Universities of Nottingham and Central Lancashire.

 This announcement arises from the project TACTICS which has received funding from the European Union in the framework of the health programme.